-Listing services revenues increased in the first quarter of 2020 compared with the same period in 2019 primarily due to higher listings revenues due to an increase in the total number of listed companies and annual listing fees.
+Listing services revenues increased in the third quarter and first nine months of 2020 compared with the same periods in 2019.
+In both periods, revenues increased due to higher U.S. listings revenues due to an increase in the overall number of listed companies and in the third quarter of 2020, a strong IPO market.